PokeTools

 Understanding Egg Group Connections

-The Pokemon breeding system divides all breedable species into 15 egg groups.
-Many Pokemon belong to two groups simultaneously, and these dual-group Pokemon act as bridges that connect otherwise isolated groups.
-The connection matrix above shows exactly how many Pokemon bridge each pair.
+The Pokémon breeding system divides all breedable species into 15 egg groups.
+Many Pokémon belong to two groups simultaneously, and these dual-group Pokémon act as bridges that connect otherwise isolated groups.
+The connection matrix above shows exactly how many Pokémon bridge each pair.

 Why Egg Group Bridges Matter

-When a target Pokemon needs an egg move from a species in a different egg group, you must find a bridge Pokemon that belongs to both groups.
-For example, a Pokemon in both the Monster and Water 1 groups can pass moves between those two populations.
-The more bridge Pokemon exist between two groups, the more breeding chain options you have.
+When a target Pokémon needs an egg move from a species in a different egg group, you must find a bridge Pokémon that belongs to both groups.
+For example, a Pokémon in both the Monster and Water 1 groups can pass moves between those two populations.
+The more bridge Pokémon exist between two groups, the more breeding chain options you have.

 The 15 Egg Groups